louisch/wacc_23/doc/compiler-spec.md

 - Creates ParseTree from System.in, using ANTLR's generated classes
 - Creates ProgramVisitor object, which will visit the parseTree, and generate the ProgramAST.
 - The ProgramAST will be used to do semantic checking.
+If SemanticErrorException is caught, then Compiler will exit with exit code 200.

 ### Visitors
 Visitors will be written for most of the parser rules.